arungudelli/angularjswiki/content/angular/angular-date-pipe-formatting-date-times-in-angular-with-examples/index.md

 Angular date pipe used to format dates in angular according to their locale information.

-We can convert a date object, a number (milliseconds from UTC) or an ISO date string to according to given pre defined angular formats or custom angular formats.
+We can convert a date object, a number (milliseconds from UTC) or an ISO date strings according to given pre defined angular date formats or custom angular date formats.

 {{%toc%}}